m-r-davari/flutter_3d_controller/README.md

 ## Notes

-- For now this package supports GLB, glTF and obj format, other 3d formats coming soon.
+- For now this package supports GLB, glTF and OBJ format, other 3d formats coming soon.
 - Visit the full example to see how to use this package

-## Brief Example
+## Brief Examples

+## How to use controller
 ```dart
 //Create controller object to control 3D model.
 Flutter3DController controller = Flutter3DController();